atomicadi/Fourier-Grid-Hamiltonian_for-the-double-well-potential-of-ammonia_in-Fortran/README.md

 </p>

-The delailed about the FGH is written in a pdf format and uploaded in this GitHub page (**FGH.pdf**).
+The delails about the FGH is written in a pdf format and uploaded in this GitHub page (**FGH.pdf**).

 # Example 1: Morse potential of H<sub>2</sub>
 In this example the FGH is solved using the morse potential of H<sub>2</sub> in Fortran (**FGH_Morse.f90**).
 The form of the morse potential is,